- General Petition

 Each college has its own probation/suspension policy for students who do not meet the minimum requirements for good academic standing.
 Contact your college's advising center for more information.

 If the UNLV GPB (Grade Point Balance) of a student already warned by college probation falls to a -15 or below, the university will suspend the student for a minimum of one calendar year.
 A suspended student will not be able to take any UNLV courses.
 Students wishing to return to UNLV after their one-year suspension period has been met, must schedule an appointment with the advising center for their declared major.
-Advising center contact information can be found here: http://www.unlv.edu/advising/centers
+Please visit the Advising Centers page for contact information.

 After final grades have been filed with the registrar, a grade in an undergraduate course may be changed only by the course instructor or by action of the Faculty Senate Academic Standards Committee.
 Grade appeals must be directed first to the instructor.
 If the student is not satisfied with the instructor's decision, the student may notify the Faculty Senate Office of the desire to file a grade grievance petition.